Sure, it’s great for your skin. But where does collagen in beauty products come from, really? We think the answer will horrify you!

 By Melanie Di Salvo

 Wrinkles, once a symbol of wisdom and respect, have have created a 200 billion dollar industry dedicated to their eradication.
-In today’s youth obsessed culture, some women will try anything to slow the ageing process – we have taken to rolling needles across our faces, shooting toxins into our foreheads, and purchasing $13,000 creams infused with diamonds, all in the name of beauty.
+In today’s youth obsessed culture, some women will try anything to slow the ageing process.
+We’ve taken to rolling needles across our faces, shooting toxins into our foreheads, and purchasing $13,000 creams infused with diamonds, all in the name of better skin.

 And recently, collagen treatments, supplements and drinks, marketed to be more natural alternatives to synthetic anti-ageing chemicals, have become all the rage.
 But, where does collagen in beauty products come from?
 The truth may shock you.